Chris Tolbert Chris Tolbert

 Cons - Does not feel like a real piano when played, does not provide the same auditory experience of an acoustic instrument.

-The instrument I recommend is the Williams Allegro III.
+The instrument I recommend is the Williams Allegro IV.
 We can get you this instrument ourselves for a reduced cost.
-Let me know if you want to go this route and we can get it shipped directly to you.
+Let me know if you want to go this route and we will place an order and schedule a pickup.

 2. Piano store.
 You're headed towards at least $1,000-2,000 on this option but having a real instrument is a huge benefit.
 The mechanisms inside the piano really cannot be replicated without just making a piano, so the way it feels is always inauthentic on a digital.
 The same is true of the acoustic sound - you get a totally different aural experience listening to a real instrument as opposed to a speaker.
 It may not be immediately obvious, but it is a little bit like learning a language from someone with an improper accent, vs. someone who has the proper native accent.
 You will learn the language, but you might be consigned to having an accent.
 Same in music - a real piano helps you understand the subtleties and intricacies of producing extremely high-quality playing.
 Piano stores in our area do a good job of finding nice used instruments that they can restore.
 You'll basically get what you pay for so make your selection based on your budget, physical space constraints, and aesthetic preferences.
 If you have the budget for new - go for it.
 Technology is improving so fast - it never ceases to amaze me how incredibly nice new pianos are.
 They just get better and better like everything else!
 Real pianos do need to be tuned, preferably twice a year for approximately $200 per tuning.
 Other maintenance can come up but it’s very infrequent, especially if you care for the piano well.
 You want the instrument in a climate-stable area.
 It should not experience massive fluctuations in temperature or humidity or you will be significantly degrading it!